 Now that you have a landing page to direct users to, it’s time to target your first attendees: people who already know about your company and customers who have engaged with you in the past.

 After sending a personalized email to your contacts, take the following steps:

 Create automated email reminders that will be sent to prospects who have been invited but not yet registered.

 - Create manual email templates reps can send in their one-on-one communication with prospects.

-- Once you’ve gotten registrants, that doesn’t mean they’ll show up.
-After all, if you promote a webinar 1-2 weeks in advance, a portion of your registrants are likely to forget when the live date comes around.
+Once you’ve gotten registrants, that doesn’t mean they’ll show up.
+After all, if you promote a webinar one to two weeks in advance, a portion of your registrants are likely to forget when the live date comes around.

-4. Deliver necessary information to sales.
+8. Deliver necessary information to sales.

 A huge part of the pre- and post-webinar process is making sure the right information gets delivered to sales.
 That’s why GoToWebinar and HubSpot recommend creating one webinar hub that’s easily accessible by sales with the following information:

 - A calendar with past and future webinars.

 - Documentation that details the webinars goals, title, target persona, funnel stage, key points, speakers and logistics.